 Gjirokastra is one of Albania’s most beautiful and historic cities, leading to its recognition by UNESCO.
-It’s known for its traditional Ottoman-era architecture, its cobblestone streets, the Old Bazaar and the incredible castle.
-Gjirokastra Christmas Market is a month-long event starting in December.
+It’s known for traditional Ottoman-era architecture, the Old Bazaar and the castle with its American spy plane.

 Location: Çerçiz Topulli Square and the Old Bazaar.